BNU-IVC/RA-GAR/README.md

-# RA-GAR
+# The RA-GAR Benchmark
-The PyTorch implementation for "RA-GAR: A Richly Annotated Benchmark for Gait Attribute Recognition" (AAAI 2025).
+RA-GAR: A Richly Annotated Benchmark for Gait Attribute Recognition (AAAI 2025)